GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 - `$VP` is the root of the VP.
 - `$credentialId` is the root of the Verifiable Credential mapped to the corresponding presentation.

 Note that the `credentialId` refers to an expected credential, which can be seen as a "role to fulfill" (e.g., any type of confirmed email credential), not a specific pattern.
-Thus, a value that another pattern constraint refers to may not always be there, if the targeted `credentialId` has more than one pattern.
+Thus, a value that another pattern constraint refers to may not always be there if the targeted `credentialId` has more than one pattern.
 In cases where a constraint evaluation error occurs (e.g., unresolvable JSONPath), the constraint returns `false`, but does not immediately cause the top-level constraint to fail.

 A pattern can only have exactly one top-level constraint object, but there are logical operators that can combine multiple constraints: